 This is by far the most popular type.
-These wheels can spin 360 degrees, so bags can be smoothly scooted along beside you as well as pulled behind you or pushed in front of you -- which makes it easier to transport two suitcases.
-Spinner wheels used to get panned for durability as they had an annoying tendency to buckle and/or snap off, but manufacturers are solving that problem and spanner wheels are lighter and more durable than in the past.Rolling Luggage
+These wheels can spin 360 degrees, so bags can be smoothly scooted along beside you (as well as pulled behind you or pushed in front of you), which makes it easier to transport two suitcases.
+Spinner wheels used to get panned for durability as they had an annoying tendency to buckle and/or snap off, but manufacturers are solving that problem and spinner wheels are lighter and more durable than in the past.Rolling Luggage

-Duffel bags are a very popular option for travel -- and not just for outdoor adventurers.
-Many people love the roomy, yet minimalist, packing style and appreciate their durability and the softer construction that helps them to fit in places where a traditional suitcase won't.
+These are a very popular option for travel -- and not just for outdoor adventurers.
+Many people love the roomy yet minimalist packing style that duffle bags allow, and appreciate the durability and the softer construction that helps them to fit in places where a traditional suitcase won't.
 We found duffel bags that are stylish and chic, as well as top choices for the backcountry hiker that will last a lifetime.Garment Bags